Kiev Mayor warned President Zelensky to ignore national interests, risking breaking social unity if he fired General Zaluzhny.

-The mayor of Kiev said that General Zaluzhny was the man who restored public confidence in the Ukrainian army and had gone through difficult times.
+The mayor of Kiev said that General Zaluzhny was the man who restored public confidence in the Ukrainian army and had been through difficult times.
 "Unfortunately, politics is above common sense and national interests at this stage, and that is not in Zaluzhny's power to decide," he said.

 "I hope the government understands the seriousness and responsibility of the actions it is taking.
 It is necessary to stop political rivalry and infighting.
 It is necessary to fight for the victory of Ukraine," he added.